astutespruce/sarp-connectivity/api/templates/barriers_readme.txt

 PotentialProject: reconnaissance information about the crossing, including severity of the barrier and / or potential for removal project.
 SeverityClass: potential severity of barrier, based on reconnaissance.

-ProtectedLand: Indicates if the barrier occurs on public land as represented within the PAD-US protected areas database of the U.S.
+ProtectedLand: Indicates if the dam occurs on public land as represented within the CBI Protected Areas Database of the U.S. and TNC Secured Lands Database.
+OwnerType: Land ownership type for areas within the CBI Protected Areas Database of the U.S. and TNC Secured Lands Database (Note: USFWS and USFS lands pulled out specifically for partners).
 HUC6: Hydrologic basin identifier where the barrier occurs.
 HUC8: Hydrologic subbasin identifier where the barrier occurs.
 HUC12: Hydrologic subwatershed identifier where the barrier occurs.